brucedsu/Vim/README.md

 2. In iTerm2 preferences, set "Regular Font" to "14pt Menlo Regular"
 3. Set "Non-ASCII Font" to "13pt Moncao for Powerline"

+## Cursor

+* MacVim: blinking vertical bar in insert mode and blinking box in normal mode (default setup)
+* iTerm 2: blinking box in both insert and normal mode.
+* Note: the code for switching cursor shape between vertical bar and box in iTerm 2 is in `deprecated.vimrc`.

 ## To-dos:

 1. Code templates (✓ UltiSnips)